jcu-eresearch/plone-user-doc/source/layout-portlets.rst

 ------------------

 Portlets are small panels of information that you can display to either help your users or improve page display.
-If you've used your Plone site, you'll already have used portlets - likely without even knowing.
+If you've used |project-name|, you'll already have used portlets - likely without even knowing.
 Here's an example:

 .. image:: /images/portlet_example.png